-7.1 No Member shall use their status as a Member of Council or a Local Board or an Adjudicative Board to improperly influence the actions or decisions of Staff or others to the private advantage of the Member or his or her family, staff, or associates, business or otherwise.

-7.2 No Member of Council shall:

-- (a) contact Members of any Adjudicative Board regarding any matter before the Adjudicative Board; - (b) make representations to Adjudicative Boards. - 7.3 A Member of Council may express their views to an Adjudicative Board through a letter addressed to the Secretary of the Adjudicative Board, which will be made available to all parties. - 7.4 Members of Council shall not make representations of any kind to other tribunals such as the Local Planning Appeal Tribunal but may request Council to instruct the Municipal Solicitor to appear in a case before such tribunal.
+- 8.1 No Member shall use their status as a Member of Council or a Local Board or an Adjudicative Board to improperly influence the actions or decisions of Staff or others to the private advantage of the Member or his or her family, staff, business associates or acquaintances. - 8.2 No Member of Council shall: - (a) contact Members of any Adjudicative Board regarding any matter before the Adjudicative Board; - (b) make representations to Adjudicative Boards. - 8.3 A Member of Council may express their views to an Adjudicative Board through a letter addressed to the Secretary of the Adjudicative Board, which will be made available to all parties. - 8.4 Members of Council shall not make representations of any kind to other tribunals such as the Local Planning Appeal Tribunal but may request Council to instruct the Municipal Solicitor to appear in a case before such tribunal.

-9. STAFF RELATIONS
+9 STAFF RELATIONS

-- (a) respect staff and acknowledge that staff is required to provide objective advice while remaining neutral, carry out directions of council as a whole, and administer the policies of the town without undue influence from any Member. - (b) respect the administrative structure and direct any staff performance concerns through the appropriate supervisory staff.
+- 9.1 Members shall: - (a) respect staff and acknowledge that staff is required to provide objective advice while remaining neutral, carry out directions of council as a whole, and administer the policies of the town without undue influence from any Member; and, - (b) respect the administrative structure and direct any staff performance concerns through the appropriate supervisory staff. - 9.2 Members shall not: - (a) maliciously or falsely impugn the professional or ethical reputation of any staff; - (b) compel staff to engage in partisan political activities, or subject staff to threat or discrimination for refusing to engage in such activities; or

-9.2 No Member Shall:

-- (a) maliciously or falsely impugn the professional or ethical reputation of any staff; - (b) compel staff to engage in partisan political activities, or subject staff to threat or discrimination for refusing to engage in such activities; or - (c) use their authority or influence to threaten, intimidate, or coerce staff or improperly interfere with the lawful exercise of the duties of staff.
+(c) use their authority or influence to threaten, intimidate, or coerce staff or improperly interfere with the lawful exercise of the duties of staff.